 On June 1, 2017, Ecuador's National Assembly approved the "Organic Law on Agrobiodiversity, Seeds and Promotion of Sustainable Agriculture."
-This law side-steps the constitutional ban on the cultivation of GE crops by permitting GE crop cultivation for research purposes.
-The Ministry of Agriculture and Livestock is drafting specific guidelines for the implementation of this law at this time.
+This law side-stepped the constitutional ban on the cultivation of genetically engineered (GE) crops by permitting GE crop cultivation for research purposes.
+Anti-GMO groups subsequently brought the case to Ecuador's highest court.
+To date, no ruling has been made.